 Cynthia H. McCollough, Ph.D.

-Although state-of-the-art CT provides accurate sub-millimeter details of the size and location of renal stones, current routine clinical image analysis does not differentiate stone composition.
-Previous attempts to predict stone composition using spiral CT were based on the analysis of CT attenuation values.
-However, the CT value approach to predict stone composition is not yet robust or reliable enough to be used as a routine clinical application.
-An alternative is a dual-energy CT (DECT) technique, which is based on the difference in x-ray attenuation properties between stones of differing chemical compositions, has been shown to accurately differentiate between uric acid and non-uric acid urinary stones.
+Although state-of-the-art CT imaging provides accurate submillimeter details of the size and location of renal stones, current routine clinical image analysis does not differentiate stone composition.
+Dual energy CT technique, which is based on the difference in X-ray attenuation properties between stones of differing chemical compositions, has been shown to accurately differentiate between uric acid and non-uric acid urinary stones.

-- Dual-energy CT scanning of ex-vivo specimens in or patients;
+- Dual energy CT scanning of ex-vivo specimens or of patients

-- High-spatial resolution image reconstruction and analysis to determine stone volume; and
+- High-resolution image reconstruction and analysis to determine stone volume

-- Coordination of micro-CT scanning and data analysis with Dr. Jim Williams, of Indiana University.
+- Coordination of micro-CT scanning and data analysis with James C. Williams Jr., Ph.D., of Indiana University-Purdue University Indianapolis